 More information can be found here

 The borders of Saint Lucia officially opened to international travelers on June 4, 2020 as part of the nation’s Phase One reopening plan.
-Arriving passengers must present certified proof of a negative COVID-19 test taken within 48 hours of boarding their flight.
-Phase Two requirements, to begin August 1, are still yet to be announced.
+St. Lucia has reopened its airports.
+All travelers and airline crew must have a medical certificate with a negative PCR test result for COVID-19, issued within 7 days of departure.

 Citing that Saint Lucia recorded a 100% recovery rate of all positive cases.
 The nation recognizes that tourism contributes 65% of the island’s GDP; therefore it cannot remain closed indefinitely.